Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Tools and a Simple Workflow

-- A dictionary.
-Pair MLA with a standard reference, such as Choosing, Mixing, and Managing Style Across Your Writing Life
+Choosing, Mixing, and Managing Style Across Your Writing Life

 - Book manuscript.
-Chicago.
+Use Chicago.

 - Publicity and platform copy.
-AP.
+Use AP.

 Guardrails to Prevent Cross-Contamination